Moving Back Home With Your Parents: Tips for Young Adults

 Mental health tips for young adults moving home

-To stay mentally healthy, take good care of yourself physically with plenty of exercise, quality sleep, and nutritious eating habits.
 Be kind to yourself and avoid self-judgment.
 Manage stress with meditation, yoga, mindfulness, or breathing exercises.
 Find ways to stay independent and social, and engage in activities that nourish and bring you joy.
 If you need support, reach out and confide in trusted friends or family members.

 If you become overwhelmed, seek guidance from a mental health professional who can help you navigate the emotional challenges of living at home while setting and achieving your goals.
 Advancements in internet-delivered counseling make therapy more accessible, convenient, and affordable than ever.
 With online therapy, young adults can attend sessions from home on a schedule that fits their needs.
-Additionally, counseling is often more affordable through online platforms like BetterHelp without insurance—and some users may qualify for further reduced rates depending on their financial situations.
+Additionally, counseling is often more affordable through online platforms like BetterHelp, and some users may qualify for further reduced rates depending on their financial situations.

-Research repeatedly shows that online treatment can reduce stress, anxiety, and depression for many people through a variety of modalities, including cognitive behavioral therapy (CBT), acceptance commitment therapy (ACT), mindfulness-based programs, and others.
+Research repeatedly shows that online treatment can reduce stress, anxiety, and depression for many people through a variety of modalities, including cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), mindfulness-based programs, and others.
 For example, a 2021 review found that online mental health interventions were “effective in managing diverse mental health conditions” for individuals aged 15 to 26 across 45 studies.

 Takeaway